TomPace101/nanopore_diffusion/notes.md

 _TODO_ syncing/mirroring
 - holly and/or dlx (has to be rsync, unless we can build unison on the server)

+_TODO_ look into opencascade and gmsh for mesh generation

 _TODO_ use mpirun for fenics calculations?
 (not for pre-and post-processing)